ARUNDEL WRIGHTE – Box Hill pioneer

 There is an unsubstantiated local legend that Baron Ferdinand von Mueller was involved with the design and /or planting of the garden.
 He was an internationally renowned botanist of the period and the first director of the Royal Melbourne Botanical Gardens from 1857 to 1873.

-The 130 year old garden was moonscaped in August 2022.
+The 130-year-old garden was moonscaped in August 2022.

 The terracotta garden edging